This article has links to products and services we love, which we may make commission from.

 Their flagship eatery is set under Calton Hill.

-The Georgian Hall it is situated in was built to celebrate the Battle of Waterloo.
+The Georgian Hall, which is situated there, was built to celebrate the Battle of Waterloo.

 Another of the restaurants is on the iconic Victoria Street.

-Full of colorful buildings and independent boutique shops, you will enjoy the walk here from the Royal Mile.
+Full of colourful buildings and independent boutique shops, you will enjoy the walk here from the Royal Mile.

 Above Howies Victoria is Scotts Kitchen.